 Tune in to today's episode to hear how Mallory Ervin overcame the addictions she used to numb her emotions, and live more fully.

-On today's episode, I talk with Mallory Ervin, who held the title of Miss Kentucky, fourth runner-up to Miss America, and also competed on the reality show, "The Amazing Race," three separate times.
+| | How to Stop Numbing Your Emotions With Author Mallory Ervin | | On today's episode, I talk with Mallory Ervin, who held the title of Miss Kentucky, fourth runner-up to Miss America, and also competed on the reality show, "The Amazing Race," three separate times. | Despite all the success she had on the outside, she didn't feel worthy on the inside.

 Now, she's written a bestselling book called "Living Fully," in which she writes about how she finally learned to live a bigger, better life that didn't depend on achievements to be happy.